Sale Sharks: Sponsorship

-AO will also work closely with the Sharks Community Trust, the club's charitable arm, to create and launch ‘Are you AO-K?’, a life-changing mental health programme in schools across the North West.
+AO also worked closely with the Sharks Community Trust, the club's charitable arm, to create and launch ‘Are you AO-K?’, a life-changing mental health programme in schools across the North West.

-The South Stand at Sharks’ AJ Bell Stadium will also be renamed and branded as the AO Stand, as part of the multi-year deal.
+The South Stand at Sharks’ AJ Bell Stadium was also renamed and branded as the AO Stand, as part of the multi-year deal.

-Sharks CEO Sid Sutton said: “Everyone at the club is so excited to welcome AO to the Sharks family.
-I have no doubt that this is a partnership that's going to drive the club onto the next level both on and off the pitch.
+Sharks CEO at the time Sid Sutton said: “Everyone at the club is so excited to welcome AO to the Sharks family.
+I have no doubt that this is a partnership that's going to drive the club onto the next level both on and off the pitch".

+In August 2024, air conditioning company Carrier Solutions UK became the Principal Partner of the club, with their Toshiba brand becoming the front of shirt sponsor for four years.